thanosvlo/Twin_Causal_Nets/README.md

 </div>

 ## Description
-This repo contains the supporting code for the paper: "Estimating the Probabilities of Causation with Deep Monotonic Twin Networks" by : Athanasios Vlontzos, Bernhard Kainz, Ciaran Gilligan-Lee
+This repo contains the supporting code for the paper: "Estimating Categorical Counterfactuals via Deep Twin Networks" by : Athanasios Vlontzos, Bernhard Kainz, Ciaran Gilligan-Lee